 But what other options are nearing completion of studies and clinical trials and which countries could be next?

-There are a variety of contenders closely following Pfizer/BioNtech’s vaccine as the worldwide effort to kill Covid-19 has seen an all hands on deck approach, unlike anything before.
+There are a variety of contenders closely following Pfizer/BioNtech’s vaccine as the worldwide effort to kill Covid-19 has seen an all-hands-on-deck approach, unlike anything before.
 Moderna in conjunction with the National Institutes of Public Health and separately Johnson and Johnson in conjunction with Beth Israel Deaconess Medical Centre, in the US, are in phase three clinical trials, showing high rates of effectiveness.
 AstraZeneca, a British/Swedish collaboration, is also nearing the final stages before being deemed safe for public use.
-The Russian Gamaleya Research Institute (part of the Russian Ministry of Health) is also in the final phase of clinical trials of their vaccine.
+The Russian Gamaleya Research Institute (part of the Russian Ministry of Health) is another group in the final phase of clinical trials of their vaccine.
 The Russian government has authorised limited use of this vaccine, even though it has not finished the clinical trials, a move that is seen as risky by some in the medical field.
 In China, CanSinoBio in conjunction with the Academy of Military Medical Sciences, is currently in the final phase (3), amongst a backdrop of heavy competition.
 For the most up to date information on where the vaccinations currently stand, click here.

 Even though there are many vaccines nearing the end of their clinical trials and companies are eager to share their safe vaccinations, hoping to bring a swift end to this pandemic, there are worries about how the vaccine will be evenly and equitably administered worldwide.
 Gavi – The Vaccine Alliance which ensures the equitable and fair distribution of vaccines to poorer nations and children, released research in early November stating that in order to reduce the most amount of deaths worldwide, equitable distribution would be key.
 Elsewhere, the EU hopes to have a vaccine approved in the coming weeks, hopefully with distribution beginning in the latter half of December and into next year.
 It is hoped that restrictions can be eased and some return to normality will be felt worldwide, by the second half of next year, although the final end to the pandemic could be in a couple of years per health experts.

-This week the government laid out plans for the distribution of vaccinations across Ireland, more details of which can be found here.
+This week the Irish government laid out plans for the distribution of vaccinations across Ireland, more details of which can be found here.

 Remember to always follow health officials for the most up to date Covid-19 guidelines pertaining to your area.